Q: What if I don’t like some of my courses (or when they meet)?

 Q: My schedule conflicts with my athletic team practice time.
 What do I do?

 A: Every effort has been made to free up athletes in fall sports by 4 p.m.
 However, certain majors (especially science and double majors) have no choice but to offer labs and studio time in the early afternoon.
 Please contact your coach to consult them on your best options and then get back in touch with academic support staff at firstname.lastname@example.org.

 Q: Why must I take a writing course (i.e. I already have taken one, I have AP credit, etc.)?

 A: All Hartwick students must complete our writing competency program regardless of earned credit in other writing courses or AP.
-Completing the online Writing Placement allows us to make sure we’ve placed you at the right writing level.
+Completion of the Writing Placement (during Welcome Weekend) allows us to make sure we’ve placed you at the right writing level.

 Q: Is 12 credits (or 4 courses) enough for my first term?
 How may credits is a normal load?